Illustrates relationships of shapes, forms, colors, and textures without using recognizable images.

 Any material that is added to the crafted gourd that is natural.
-Examples include linen/cotton thread, grasses, pine needles, seeds, pods, shells, stones, bone, feathers, etc.
+Examples include linen/cotton thread, dried plant materials, grasses, pine needles, seeds, pods, shells, stones, bone, sand, wool, feathers, clay, and metal.

 Have “yellow blossoms,” often warty and convoluted surfaces, and small-sized colorful fruits that are thin-shelled; includes varieties such as egg, crown-of-thorns, spinners, etc.

 Burning a design (lines and shading) on a gourd with the use of an electric pyrography/woodburning tool.

 The word “predominate” (when used in a Competition Class description to indicate the amount of medium or technique to be used on the crafted gourd) means that the majority of the crafted gourd surface should exhibit the required medium or technique.

 The joining or combining of multiple gourds and/or gourd pieces is classified as gourd “sculpture.”
 The terms “gourd sculpture,” “gourd assemblage” and “gourd art construction” mean the same thing.

 A gourd with the top cut off (or some portion of it cut off) to give the appearance of a container.
 A vase is taller than it is wide.